 Clearly the Republican party is the Godly party. yes, certainly it consists of fallible men and women as all people are, but it and they err on the side of God and Gods purpose and plan for Israel and humanity.

 It is timely I believe to revisit this overview of the miracle that is Israel.

-A moments honest reflection would, surely, convince even the greatest sceptic atheist that something beyond all odds and expected historical results must be an aspect of the creation and success, survival and prosperity of Israel and the ingathering of the Jews after 2,000 years, an event unprecedented in history
+A moments honest reflection would, surely, convince even the greatest skeptic atheist that something beyond all odds and expected historical results must be an aspect of the creation and success, survival and prosperity of Israel and the in-gathering of the Jews after 2,000 years, an event unprecedented in history